Work is more than just goals and deadlines – it’s about people

-The 2019 One Maryland One Book selection: What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City by Dr. Mona Hanna-Attisha.
+The 2020 One Maryland One Book selection: The Island of Sea Women by Lisa See.
 One Maryland One Book is an annual Maryland Humanities program that brings thousands of Marylanders together through the shared experience of reading and discussing the same book.

 Once you start reading together, we think you’ll want to make LitLunch a regular offering at your organization.
 We hope you’ll join us in reading the One Maryland One Book selection each year and maybe even add a few picks of your own to your LitLunch reading list.